Lenovo Yoga Tablet 10 HD+ full review

 Lenovo Yoga Tablet 10 HD+: Design

 When you first lay eyes on the Yoga Tablet 10 HD+, you may mistake it for its predecessor.
 The design remains very similar to the Yoga Tablet 10, with the same sleek chassis that sports a cylindrical protrusion at the base.
-See the best tablets of 2014.
+See the best tablets.

 That cylinder is designed to make the tablet easier to hold, and it certainly does the trick, putting most of the weight of the tablet (which weighs 615g) in your hand to enable better balance and grip.
 Of course, this 'Hold mode', as Lenovo calls it, only really works in portrait (below), so is more ideal for reading eBooks or browsing the web than watching movies, for example.

 As with the previous model, the cylinder and a portion of the back of the tablet conceals a kickstand within it, which, when extended, can be used in 'Tilt mode' for typing or web browsing or 'Stand mode' for watching movies or viewing images.
 The kickstand is now a little longer than in the previous version of the Yoga Tablet 10, which helps balance the device and enable even more flexibility when it comes to the viewing angle.

 Lenovo Yoga Tablet 10 HD+: Display